If you’re intrigued by the title, and want a “short walk” – scroll down to bold #3. Enjoy it all when you have the time.

 - Everyone needs help because the curriculum is life-sized and real – by design, not default.

-- We don’t count mistakes.
+- We don’t count off for mistakes.
 Mistakes are opportunities to receive help.

 1.”Teachers and others exist to help” is very different than “teachers show you how, help you do the first few problems, and then assign the rest of the work to be done independently.”

 Yes, learning to “do the problems” independently will eventually happen – by design – just like walking.
 And that’s a good thing, because when a student learns to do a skill independently, then he’s able to help someone else who needs help.
 It’s not a good thing just because he can then move faster through the curriculum to prove more of the skills he can do independently.